dcodesdev/rustfinity.com/challenges/the-as-ref-trait/description.md

 - Accept a single argument of a generic type that implements `AsRef<str>`.
 - Borrow the input as a string slice (`&str`) and print it to the console using `println!`.

-## Requirements

-### Constraints

-- Use the `AsRef` trait for borrowing.
-- The function must work for both `String` and `&str` without requiring explicit conversions in the function call.
-- The function should print the message to the console.

 ## Hints

 <details>